Minto Communities Ottawa

 For our Homeowners who have not moved in

 Our Customer Experience Team is providing ongoing updates via email to our valued homeowners as the situation changes, depending on where you are in your home owning journey.
 In alignment with the social distancing recommendations made by health authorities and in concert with Tarion guidelines issued about the COVID-19 situation, we have postponed, limited or modified several of our processes to help safeguard staff, trades and homeowners.
-We have altered the following services:
+We have altered and/or put additional safety measures in place surrounding the following services:

 - Meet Your Builder or Frame Walk appointments